 in 1535, but there were plenty of other names considered at the time of Confederation.
 If things had gone a little differently, we could be celebrating Tuponia Day not Canada Day!

 While fireworks are an integral part of a Canada Day celebration, they can be dangerous.
 The Explosives Regulatory Division of Natural Resources Canada regulates the sale, transportation and use of fireworks and gives these important safety procedures to follow.
 Your municipal government also has its own restrictions on fireworks.

 Festivities on Parliament Hill in Ottawa

 usually start around noon on Canada Day and carry on well into the evening.
-The National Capital Commission has a Web cam right across the street so you can check in through the course of the day and watch the crowd grow.
+Public Works has a Web cam right across the street so you can check in through the course of the day and watch the crowd grow.